-Below we’ll go over some of the best password managers, the different features they have and their pricing, so you can decide which is the best one that works for you
+Below we’ll go over the best password managers, the different features they have and their pricing, so you can decide which is the best one that works for you.

 If you’ve been an Apple user for a long time, you might actually already be familiar with 1Password, considering that it started its life on the iOS.